davidnierman/game-project-Caterpillar/README.md

 ## User Story
 #
 ## Opening Scene
-  - Modal will appear that says
+  - Modal will appear that says "You are a baby caterpillar.
+Eat ants to grow, sleep to gain speed and one day you will become a buttefly!"
-     -  " While in the midst of serios internal growth, respect your need to rest" - yung pueblo

 ## Game Layout